mlr-org/mlr/README.md

 [release](http://cran.r-project.org/web/packages/mlr/NEWS) and here for the [devel](https://github.com/mlr-org/mlr/blob/master/NEWS) version on Github.

+* 2016-02-13:
+  * mlr 2.8 released to CRAN.
+Mainly a release with bug fix release and many minor improvements, also regarding the new ggplot2 release.
 * 2015-11-26:
   * mlr 2.6 released to CRAN.
 A mini update, which was required as ViperCharts seems to be offline and we needed to switch off its test for CRAN.
 Contains also some fixes and new learners.
 * 2015-11-21: